-Post-dose observation (25 Minutes) is required for the entire titration period and to 10 doses (5 days) after participants have reached their maintenance dose.
+Post-dose observation (25 Minutes) is required for the entire titration period of 15 - 30 doses (7 - 15 consecutive days) after participants have reached their maintenance dose.

-Unfortunately, while this may create some barriers, the five-day dosing period for post-observation is required as it takes 5 days for Fentora to reach steady state, and the serum concentration is about 2 fold higher than that of a single dose.
+Unfortunately, while this may create some barriers, the period for post-observation is required as it takes 5 days for Fentora to reach steady state, and the serum concentration is about 2 fold higher than that of a single dose.

-- If there are missed doses during this phase, the person will have to continue with post-dose observation until they have achieved 10 consecutive doses (5 days) with POSS ≤2. participants do not need to remain inside SAFER in between doses. - After day 5, if there have been no complications, and no sedation (POSS score ≤2), no further post-dose observation periods are required.
+- If there are any missed days (>2 doses) during this phase, the person will have to repeat their previous dose and continue with post-dose observation until they have achieved 7 15 consecutive days with POSS ≤2.
+Participants do not need to remain inside SAFER in between doses. - After the titration period, if there have been no complications, and no sedation (POSS score ≤2), no further post-dose observation periods are required.